ssb-junkyard/ssb-minimal-pub-server/README.md

 # ssb-minimal-pub-server

-This is a fork of [ssb-server](https://github.com/ssbc/ssb-server) aimed at a minimal core useful for pubs.
+This is a friendly fork of [ssb-server](https://github.com/ssbc/ssb-server) aimed at a minimal core useful for pubs.

 This repo has the following changes compared to ssb-server:
  - [ssb-links](https://github.com/ssbc/ssb-links) has been